A hysterectomy is a surgical procedure to remove the womb (uterus). You'll no longer be able to get pregnant after the operation.

 There are 3 ways to carry out a hysterectomy:

-- laparoscopic hysterectomy (keyhole surgery) – where the womb is removed through several small cuts in the tummy
+- laparoscopic hysterectomy (keyhole surgery) – where small cuts are made in the tummy and the womb is removed through a cut in the vagina

 - vaginal hysterectomy – where the womb is removed through a cut in the top of the vagina